 GCSE Art & Design consists of a portfolio of work and an externally set test.
 The portfolio makes up 60% of the final grade with the test contributing 40%.
 Students’ portfolios must include more than one extended collection of work or project selected from work undertaken during the candidate’s course of study.
 The portfolio should show associated work of two or more of the following endorsements: Applied Art, Fine Art, Graphic Communication, Textile Design, Three-Dimensional Design or Photography.
 Preparation work plays an important role in the development of ideas and the creative process, and contributes to the grade awarded.
 This allows students to explore and experiment with media, designs and ideas before producing a final piece.

-Some pupils follow the NCFE V-Cert Art course.
-This course is more modular and portfolio based and consists of 5 units (3 mandatory and 2 optional), one of which is an externally set assessment worth 20% of the overall grade.
+Some pupils follow the BTEC First Art course.
+This course is more modular and portfolio based and consists of 4 units, one of which is an externally set assessment worth 25% of the overall grade.
 This Level 2 qualification is equivalent to GCSE Art & Design.

-The Art Department uses AQA for its GCSE course and NCFE for its V-Cert course.
+The Art Department uses AQA for its GCSE course and PEARSON for its BTEC First course.